artalar/reatom/docs/src/pages/general/what-is-state-manager.md

 **A cache is an instance of data bounded to some medium and has a lifetime**.

 The last condition is very important - computational resources are limited, so we cannot always recalculate derived data for every query - we need to save intermediate results.
 At the same time we cannot save absolutely all intermediate results, so managing the cache is always a difficult task balancing its quantity, lifetime and the resources it saves.
-Usually, the cache is managed by data managers with focus on the domain area which is close to IO because a request delay.
+Usually, the cache is managed by data managers with focus on the domain area which is close to IO because of a request delay.
 For example: React-query, RTK Query, SWR, urql, Apollo Client.
-Network data is a cache often, but a cache is a general term and no coupled with network.
+Network data is a cache often, but a cache is a general term and it's not coupled with network.
 Reselect is a simple cache manager too.

 ### State

 **A state is a semantically consistent cache**, at a certain point in time.

 You can talk about the state as data related by some meaning, although often we are talking about some specific cache.
 For example, traffic light data contains information about three light bulbs, their colors and which one is on.
-Semantics follows from the subject area and is the meaning of the data: only one light bulb can be turned on at a time, and the order of their switching is strictly regulated, this information is described not by the data structure, but by the code, therefore less explicit, although no less important.
+Semantics follows from the subject area and represents the meaning of the data: only one light bulb can be turned on at a time, and the order of their switching is strictly regulated, this information is described not by the data structure, but by the code, therefore less explicit, although no less important.

 The traffic light example deduced an important distinguishing feature of state as a phenomenon, is the need for data consistency: we cannot turn on one light without turning off the other, otherwise we would get erroneous data with their unpredictable impact on the user.
 The property of a state to be always consistent, i.e. to contain non-contradictory data, is called [atomicity](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>) in database theory.